 The word אֵת et is apparently contracted from אוֹת ot which means a sign or signal.
 Very often אֵת et plays a pure grammatical role in the sentence and thus it is not translated in English.

-שֵׁם shem is commonly translated as “name” but means much more than just a sound identifier as it is used in the Western culture.
-It means a character, reputation, honor:
+שֵׁם shem is commonly translated as “name” but means much more than just a sound identifier, as it is used in the western culture.
+Shem means a character, reputation, honor: